lvbn/E-commerce-Fullstack/README.md

 ### Frontend

-Vite + React + Zustand + Framer motion
+Vite + React + TypeScript + Zustand + Framer motion

-In this project, vite was used to cerate the react app.
+This project was created with vite.
+React with TypeScript builds the frontend.
 Zustand is the tool used to manage states and framer Is the animation library behind the smooth effects you can see thoughout the application.

 ## Available Scripts